 With all that I have accomplished, no journey has inspired me more than that of motherhood and the burning desire I have to nourish the whole child—body, mind, and spirit—through the food they eat, the environment they are exposed to, the community we foster, and the education they receive.
 It’s this guiding light and the yearning I have to find an incredible school for my own boys that has led me towards founding Roots Nature & Leadership Academy.

-Jenna Saulo – Educator (Pre-K & Kindergarten)
+Jenna Saulo – Educator (Pre-K & Kindergarten) and Art/Gardening Guide